Skip to main contentScroll Top

 Visit to Osaka Castle

-So he is 15h already when we leave the hotel to go to our first visit of the day, Osaka Castle.
-Time flies, so let's get to the point.
-We board the metro at the station Tanimachi 9-chome, 600 m from our hotel.
-We only had two stations to reach the closest to the castle, the station Tanimachiyonchome, all while taking the line Tanimachi (you can also get off at the next station, Temmabashi, to reach the northern entrance of the park surrounding the castle).
+It was already 15 PM when we left the hotel to head to our first visit of the day, Osaka Castle.
+Time flies, so we decided to get straight to the point.
+We boarded the subway at Tanimachi 9-chome station, 600 meters from our hotel.
+We only had two stops to reach the closest station to the castle, Tanimachiyonchome, all on the Tanimachi line (you can also get off at the next station, Temmabashi, to reach the north entrance of the park surrounding the castle).
 Simple and efficient.
-Another 800 m walk and we were at the Otemon gate, the southwest entrance to the park surrounding Osaka Castle.
+Another 800 meters on foot and we were at Otemon Gate, the southwest entrance to the park surrounding Osaka Castle.

 osaka castle rampart japan